Armored Heart: L'Odeur de l'Amour

 “Reveillez.”

 Carriage wheels again.
-As Lanri returned to the waking world, propped against something, she decided she hated carriage wheels.
+As Lanri returned to the waking world, propped against something, and harassed by that hateful sound, she decided she hated carriage wheels.
 She hated carriages in general, really.
-Though, if she was honest, she just despised travel.
-Walking and riding horses were both exhausting, and boats were almost as bad as carriages with their incessant swaying, but at least those could be big and comfortable.
+In fact, if she was truly honest, she just despised all travel.
+Walking and riding horses were both exhausting, and boats were almost as bad as carriages with their incessant swaying.
+At least those could be big and comfortable.

 She really did want something to eat.
 She tried to recall the last time she had eaten, and came up with the sole bite she’d had of Mick’s stew.
 How long ago was that by now?
 Three days, at least.
 She peeled her eyes open, and glanced about the carriage.
 It was smaller than the one she’d traveled in with the mercenaries, meant for journeys measured in hours, not days or weeks.
 It was opulently upholstered, with bright red velvet cushions covering both the front and rear facing benches.
 To her left, Seeker cautiously smiled at her.

 Oh gods, Seeker..
 She’d… She felt her face flush as her clear mind processed what had happened the last time she saw her, and she buried herself in her hands.
 She’d been so aggressive.
 So desperate.
-"That spell…" she said, remembering it controlling her like a puppet.
-She wanted to blame it on that awful fucking spell, but she just couldn’t; Not all of it.
+"That spell…" She said, remembering it controlling her like a puppet.
+She wanted to blame it on that awful fucking spell, but she just couldn’t; not all of it.
 She’d done her very best to resist some of his commands.
-But that one?
-She’d reveled in it.
+But she’d reveled in a few of them.
 “I’m sorry,” she whispered to Seeker.

 "Lanri, please.
 I got us stuck in this mess.
 Everything you did made sense.
 You tried to get me out–”